 The procedure is most often performed on children between the ages of 4 and 14, but can be performed on older patients.
 Ear surgery typically takes 2 to 3 hours to complete and is usually performed in an outpatient surgical center under general anesthesia.
 After ear surgery, some throbbing, aching, swelling and redness can occur, which can be controlled with prescription pain medication.

-Dr. Koch can discuss all of your options during a comprehensive consultation regarding ear surgery.
+Your surgeon can discuss all of your options during a comprehensive consultation regarding ear surgery.
 Des Moines, Iowa, residents and those of neighboring communities interested in ear surgery are encouraged to request a consultation online or call our office at (515) 277-5555 to schedule an appointment.